Former national security officials support Washington suit against Trump

 “A number of (us) have worked at senior levels in administrations of both political parties,” the declaration said.
 “Four of us were current on active intelligence regarding all credible terrorist threat streams directed against the U.S. as recently as one week before the issuance of the Jan.
 27. 2017 Executive Order.”

-The full list of signatories includes Madeleine Albright, Avril Haines, Michael Hayden, John Kerry, John McLaughlin, Lisa Monaco, Michael Morell, Janel Napolitano, Leon Panetta, and Susan Rice.
+The full list of signatories includes Madeleine Albright, Avril Haines, Michael Hayden, John Kerry, John McLaughlin, Lisa Monaco, Michael Morell, Janet Napolitano, Leon Panetta, and Susan Rice.

 Their declaration also keys into a question raised by U.S. District Senior Judge James Robart on Friday, who inquired about the rationale of targeting the seven countries affected by the executive order.